ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The error handling for the PUT request is the same as for the POST request defined in {{collection-resource-post}}.
 If no error occurs, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PUT request from the Administrator.
 For each parameter not specified in the PUT request, the Group Manager MUST use the default value as specified in {{default-values}}.
-From then on, the Group Manager relies on the latest updated configuration to build the Joining Response message defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
+From then on, the Group Manager relies on the latest updated configuration to build the Joining Response message defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.

 Then, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.

-If the link to the group-membership resource was registered in the Resource Directory {{I-D.ietf-core-resource-directory}}, the GM is responsible to refresh the registration, as defined in Section 3 of {{I-D.tiloca-core-oscore-discovery}}.
+If the link to the group-membership resource was registered in the Resource Directory {{I-D.ietf-core-resource-directory}}, the GM is responsible to refresh the registration, as defined in {{Section 3 of I-D.tiloca-core-oscore-discovery}}.

 Alternatively, the Administrator can update the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to update.